rahuman23/NPEF-Elite-/SQLLAB02/sqllab02.rst

 2.1 Apply the SQL best practice
 +++++++++++++++++++++++++++++++

-When you go customer site for POC , please make sure everything already follow our SQL best practice guide.
+When you go customer site for POC, please make sure everything already follow our SQL best practice guide.
 You can find in Nutanix Website and download it.
-Please download two versions , one is SQL server 2008R2 ,2012, 2014 on Nutanix , and the other one is SQL server 2016 on Nutanix.
+Please download two versions, one is SQL server 2008R2 ,2012, 2014 on Nutanix , and the other one is SQL server 2016 on Nutanix.
 There are some little difference.
 Some of the parameter you don’t need to apply in the SQL server 2016.